Skip to main content

 Relax at the Darwin Waterfront Precinct

 Located next to the CBD, the Darwin Waterfront is where it’s all happening with a lush grassy area to chill, surrounded by palm trees and a recreational swimming lagoon.
-The waterfront hosts an ongoing calendar of free activities such as Tai Chi morning classes and movies under the stars during the dry season.
-A free bus service has started operating daily from Indo Pacific Marine to Stokes Hill Wharf.
+The waterfront hosts an ongoing calendar of free activities such as morning yoga classes, festivals and movies under the stars during the dry season.
+The free Waterfront Shuttle Bus operates daily for you to explore the sights from Jervois Park to Stokes Hill Wharf and everything in between.

 Stroll through the Botanic Gardens